Digital Product Passports

 For most businesses, this means looking hard at existing data infrastructure.
 Product information is often fragmented across ERP systems, supplier records and spreadsheets that do not talk to each other.
 Getting it into a form that can support a passport will take real work.

-The businesses that will find this manageable are the ones that start the data work early, before the compliance deadline forces their hand.
+The businesses that will find this manageable are the ones that start the data work early, well before their sector deadline arrives.

 The part worth paying attention to

-Compliance is the floor, not the ceiling.
 The minimum data fields are being set by regulation, but the layer above that is entirely open.
-A product passport can also carry repair guides, warranty information, resale links, authenticity verification or sustainability credentials that go beyond what is legally required.
+A product passport can also carry repair guides, warranty information, resale links, authenticity verification or sustainability credentials that go well beyond what is legally required.

 Early pilots have already shown the range of what is possible.
 A winter jacket whose passport doubles as a ski-lift pass.
 Trainers with a direct link into the resale market.
 Appliances that surface repair videos the moment they are scanned.
 None of these are required.
 All of them build on the same underlying infrastructure.